programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 The `ImageDataLoaders.from_df` method produces something called `DataLoaders`. `DataLoaders` are the way in which fastai prepares our input data and labels to a form that can be used as input for a computer vision model.
 It's beyond the scope of this lesson to fully explore everything this method does 'under the hood', but we will have a look at a few of the most important things it does in this section.

 #### Viewing our Data

-We have already seen an example of `show_batch`, this method will allow you to preview some of your data and labels.
+In part 1 of this lesson, we saw an example of `show_batch`, this method will allow you to preview some of your data and labels.
 We can pass a `figsize` to control how large our displayed images are.

 ```python